 - Robust Control

-Additionally, one R&D project must be completed.
+Additionally, one R&D project should be completed.

 Study abroad is possible and encouraged.